Whodini: Early years

 Whodini was among the first hip hop groups to cultivate a high-profile national following for hip hop music and made significant inroads on urban radio.
-They were contemporaries of other hip hop groups such as Grandmaster Flash & the Furious Five, Afrika Bambaataa, Run-D.M.C., The Fat Boys and Warp 9.
+They were contemporaries of other hip hop groups such as Grandmaster Flash and the Furious Five, Afrika Bambaataa, Run-DMC, the Fat Boys and Warp 9.
 The group signed with London-based independent record label Jive Records in 1982; they enjoyed a string of hits for several years, mostly charting on urban and R&B radio stations.
-The bulk of production on its releases was done by Larry Smith, a bass player who also handled much of Run-D.M.C.'s early work.
+The bulk of production on its releases was done by Larry Smith, a bassist who also handled much of Run-DMC's early work.

-In 1982, Whodini made a hip hop story with its debut single "Magic's Wand", an ode to hip hop radio pioneer Mr. Magic, which became the first hip hop song for which a music video was shhot.
-Synthpop and electro pioneer Thomas Dolby helped produce this single.
+In 1982, Whodini made a hip hop story with its debut single "Magic's Wand", an ode to hip hop radio pioneer Mr. Magic, which became the first hip hop song for which a music video was shot.
+Synth-pop and electro pioneer Thomas Dolby helped produce this single.
 "Magic's Wand" also has the distinction of being one of Whodini's most-sampled songs.

-On July 8, 1983, the group released the self-titled album Whodini on vinyl and audio cassettes.
+On July 8, 1983, the group released their self-titled debut studio album Whodini on vinyl and audio cassettes.
 The bulk of album was produced by influential German pioneer Conny Plank at his own studio near Cologne, Germany.
 On CD, the album was released in the United States only in 2010.
 The second single, "Haunted House of Rock", was released in time for Halloween 1983.
-Whodini combined the goofy fun of the Fat Boys with the virtuosity of Run-D.M.C. to create what is the rap equivalent of horror movies.
-Heavy on the sound effects, the song is full of references to various famous monsters and boogymen - Dracula, Bloody Mary and the Invisible Man all show up.
+Whodini combined the goofy fun of the Fat Boys with the virtuosity of Run-DMC to create what is the rap equivalent of horror movies.
+Heavy on the sound effects, the song is full of references to various famous monsters and boogymen – Count Dracula, Bloody Mary and the Invisible Man all show up.

 Escape

-In 1984, the group released the second album Escape.
+In 1984, the group released their second studio album Escape.
 The entire album was fully produced by Larry Smith.
-From the laid back groove titled "Five Minutes of Funk" to "Friends", a cynical story of betrayal sampled everywhere from Nas' "If I Ruled the World (Imagine That)" to 2Pac's "Troublesome '96", to harder edged singles "Freaks Come Out at Nite" and "Big Mouth".
+Escape has been praised by the staff of Complex as "an early high watermark of party rap", with the album's melodicism and synth pop production being singled out for particular acclaim.

 Many of these songs were also groundbreaking in hip hop culture, as each one of the songs told a unique story from the urban perspective.
 The album ended up being certified for platinum-level sales by the RIAA, selling over one million albums upon its release.

 The instrumental version of "Five Minutes of Funk" was used as the theme music of the WNYC TV show Video Music Box, an influential early hip hop music video show.
 The album is out of print.
 On May 17, 2011, a deluxe version of Escape was released on CD with nine bonus tracks.